 While respecting the right of everyone to pursue traditional religious creeds on a personal basis, we strongly disapprove of the creeds themselves.
 We take the view that they are fundamentally and inexcusably immoral, damaging both to society and to the mental integrity of the individuals who follow them.
 There are a number of incontrovertible reasons for rejecting them, but understanding and personal respect as well as reasons are needed in openly opposing them - though many will be loath to accept your respect while you are engaged in challenging their most cherished beliefs (see below and related note).

-Of course, not everyone who calls himself a believer is steeped in religion to this extent, nor do all religions make the same demands - which is to say, essentially, that they all feature different gods - or, in most cases, different demons. (see related note on this point and non-theistic religions).
+Fortunately not all devout believers are steeped in their religion to this extent.
+Nor do all religions make the same peculiar demands - which is to say, essentially, that they all feature different gods - or, in most cases, different demons. (see related note on this point and non-theistic religions).

 It is clear, too, that not quite everything about every religion is bad.
 Humanists recognise that the churches are places of comfort and counsel and applaud the humanitarian work carried out by many religious organisations.
 The new-style Christian churches in particular attract some wonderful, generous-hearted people as well as some exasperating zealots.
 But while the message of "love"* and the spirit of voluntary community work in many churches is very commendable, humanists often argue that (1) Churches get funding and tax breaks while humanist organisations don’t, (2) do-gooders who are not especially religious nonetheless tend to gravitate towards the churches because that’s where they find like-minded people and resources, (3) religious people often have ulterior motives for "doing good", moreover many Churches bludgeon the members of their flock into altruism (also see paragraph on benevolence below), (4) the humanitarian work done by many churches is often negated by their anti-humanitarianism in certain areas where brutish dogmatism has gained a stranglehold.
 (For example, consider the immense harm done to women by the anti-pill anti-abortion lobby in the Philippines and other poor countries where Catholicism holds sway.)